Search

 Two German Shepherds Playing

 • Suddenly aggressive.
 For the cool and casual German Shepherd, sudden aggression when new people or pets come near can result from anxiety.
 You may notice that he begins barking or growling uncontrollably.
-He may also start jumping up, down, and even go towards the person or other dog.
+He may jump up and down and approach the person or other dog.

 • Suddenly timid.
 While aggression is common, what might be more common is an unexpected timid behavior when others come near.
 He may begin to show signs of fear, such as cowering down, whining, flattened ears, or tail tucked between the hind legs.
-Here, you can find out loads more on GSD body language and how they communicate.
+Here, you can learn more about GSD body language and how they communicate.

 • Severe nervousness.
-In some severe cases, your German Shepherd may show a nervousness that results in excessive panting, drooling, and urinating or defecating unknowingly.
+In some severe cases, your German Shepherd may show nervousness that results in excessive panting, drooling, and unknowingly urinating or defecating.
 This is only seen in severe cases and is not normal.

 Let’s look at how we can address this: